niolabs/docs/docs/ui/README.md

 # User Interfaces
-In nio, User Interfaces (UIs) are treated as first-class citizens within a [system](/systems/README.md), capable of both subscribing to and producing signals.
+In the nio Platform, User Interfaces (UIs) are treated as first-class citizens within a [system](/systems/README.md), capable of both subscribing to and producing signals.
 Traditional application architectures normally route all signals through a central server, which increases network traffic and load on that centralized infrastructure.

 [Pubkeeper](/pubkeeper/), niolabs’ patent pending peer-to-peer pub/sub communication product, allows UIs to subscribe to signals by leveraging the Pubkeeper browser client.
 The UI then secures the requested data directly from any node within a nio system that is able to publish it.
 The data may also be sent to or picked up from a central location like a websocket server or Kafka store.